eloots/Pi-Akka-Cluster/exercise_005_split_brain_resolver_keep_majority/src/test/resources/README.md

 split_brain_resolver_keep_majority

-# Exercise 4 > Split brain resolver with _Keep Majority_ strategy
+# Split brain resolver with Keep Majority strategy

-The split brain resolver is added and configured with a _keep majority_ strategy.
+The split brain resolver is added and configured with a `Keep majority` strategy.